ralna/GALAHAD/doc/Julia/rst-dir/rpd_functions.rst

 		- p_type

 		-
-		  is a one-dimensional array of size 4 and type char that specifies the type of quadratic programming problem encoded in the QPLIB file.
+		  is a one-dimensional array of size 4 and type Vararg{Cchar} that specifies the type of quadratic programming problem encoded in the QPLIB file.